mrymgr/webmasteran-wordpress-training/README.md

 Files of this section contain of:
 1. Sample codes that we used in our training

+### Section 5: WordPress training

+> In this section, we had a crash course to learn WordPress concepts and structures for webmasters.
+This section covers all of thing that you will face with WordPress in your everyday tasks as a webmaster.
+With learning this section, you will be able to customize your WordPress site easily.

+Files of this section contain of:
+1. Useful links for WordPress training.

 ## License
 > You can use this materials for free.